CTMQ

 Bring Them On!

 If you know anything about me, you know that I’m a sucker for hiking challenges.
 Peak-bagging and high-pointing and red-lining get me more excited than you’d ever believe.
-There are a slew of such challenges all over New England, New York – as well as all over the country and world.
-I’m very keen on completing those in our surrounding states, which I’ll link to below as well.
+There are a slew of such challenges all over New England and New York – as well as all over the country and world.
+Real life makes completing these out of state challenges difficult, but it’s fun to dream.

 But there are several in our little state, although many seem to be fleeting or even possibly just hypothetical.
 As ever, if you are reading this and are familiar with any I don’t have listed here, please let me know.
 I thought this page would be a good idea to create since everything below is in different places all over my site.